WordPressUtilities/wpubaseplugin/inc/WPUBaseUpdate/README.md

-WPU Base Settings
+WPU Base Update
 ---

-Add settings in your plugin.
+Update your Github WordPress plugin from the plugins page admin.

 ## Insert in the INIT hook